 - Photographic and X-ray equipment

 Learn how Providence St. Peter Hospital in Olympia, Washington, saved 31 million gallons of water by installing water-efficient laboratory and medical equipment and implementing many additional best management practices described in WaterSense at Work.

 - Alternative Water Sources

 Facilities can further reduce potable water use by taking advantage of onsite alternative water sources, in which water discharge from one application or process is captured, treated, and utilized in another application.
 These onsite alternative water sources can vary greatly in quality and must be carefully matched with an appropriate end use.

 - Condensate from air handler equipment

 - Filter and membrane (e.g., reverse osmosis system) reject water

 - Cooling equipment blowdown

-Although discharge from single-pass cooling systems can be a suitable onsite alternative water source, facility managers should first consider eliminating single-pass cooling, as described in Section 6.2: Single-Pass Cooling.
-If elimination is not feasible, then consider reuse of the discharge water for another purpose.
+Although discharge from single-pass cooling systems can be a suitable onsite alternative water source, facility managers should first consider eliminating single-pass cooling, as described in Section 6.2: Single-Pass Cooling of WaterSense at Work (308 pp, 6 MB, About PDF).
+If elimination is not possible, then consider reuse of the discharge water for another purpose.